– Download Full ALI History Timeline

-The certificate course is designed to allow participants up to 90 days to view the course and pass an online test.
-Each participant has the opportunity to retest once, if necessary.
-At the conclusion of the course, a certificate of completion is stored online with future access to the record included as a part of the fee.
-The certificate can also be printed for display or placed in employee training records if desired.
-Upon completion, each participant also receives a copy of ALI’s Automotive Lift Safety Tips card and the Lifting It Right Safety Manual via mail.
+The certificate course was designed to allow participants up to 90 days to view the course and pass an online test.
+Each participant had the opportunity to retest once, if necessary.
+At the conclusion of the course, a certificate of completion was stored online with future access to the record included as a part of the fee.
+The certificate could also be printed for display or placed in employee training records if desired.
+Upon completion, each participant also received a copy of ALI’s Automotive Lift Safety Tips card and the Lifting It Right Safety Manual via mail.

 By the end of 2014, participants in the ALI Lift Certification Program included 21 manufacturer members and six non-member participants.